Please, I would like you to tell me some ways to prevent drunk driving after a party.

 - Forego the coffee or energy drink nightcap; caffeinated drinks won’t sober people up — only time can do that.

-- Make the rounds and try to speak to each of your guests before they leave the party.
-Trust your instincts — if you think someone appears to be ill-equipped to drive, call her/him a cab (you could even offer to pay for it yourself), arrange a ride with a friend, drive her/him home yourself, or encourage her/him to stay over.
+- If it's feasible, make rounds and try to speak to each of your guests before they leave the party.
+Trust your instincts — if you think someone appears to be ill-equipped to drive, request a rideshare or cab, arrange a ride with a friend, drive them home yourself (assuming you're sober), or encourage them to stay over.

-- Many towns and college campuses offer free escort services or provide free shuttle buses or safe rides.
+- Many towns and college campuses offer free escort services, providing free shuttle buses or safe rides.
 Contact your police or security department, or college health office for more information.
-Then, make this information available at the party for those who may need it.
+Then, make this information available before and during the party for those who may need it.

 - If someone has had too much to drink, but still wants to drive, explain that you’re concerned because you don’t want them to hurt themselves or others.
 You could also ask a friend to help you have this conversation for moral support and so the person in question is aware others are also concerned.